8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 Many tubeless valves come with secure bolt nuts and seals.
 However, I recently learned that the seals are unnecessary and can do more harm than good.

-First, because they won’t prevent air leaks anyway, and second, when they do work, they prevent air from escaping from the second chamber of the rim.
+First, because they won’t prevent air leaks anyway, and second, when they do work, they prevent air from escaping the second chamber of the rim.

 For these reasons, many manufacturers drill a small hole in the second chamber to prevent it from becoming overpressurized.